YifanYuan3/YifanYuan3.github.io/index.md

 Welcome to Yifan Yuan's website!

+**NEWS [July.
+2022]**: our paper ["IDIO: Network-Driven, Inbound Network Data Orchestration on Server Processors"](https://yifanyuan3.github.io/publication/idio) has been accepted by MICRO'22.

 **NEWS [July 2022]**: Joined Intel Labs as a research scientist.

 **NEWS [May 2022]**: Successfully defended my PhD dissertation.